 Content

-The social media content manager is responsible for ensuring the following content policies are adhered to, in order to remain an official GGC social media account:
+The social media content manager must ensure the following content policies are adhered to:

-• Content should be monitored and updated regularly.
-When posting links, be sure to check the URLs for accuracy.
+• When posting links, be sure to check the URLs for accuracy.

 • References to alcoholic beverages, illegal drugs, tobacco, smoking products or references to any activities that may violate local, state or federal laws and regulations